Operation Anadyr: Military deception

 Perhaps the most fundamental deception in Operation Anadyr was the code name itself.
 To an American intelligence analyst poring over intercepted Soviet military communications, "Anadyr" would suggest anything but a movement of Soviet troops to the Caribbean.
 The Anadyr is a river that flows into the Bering Sea, and also the name of a Soviet district capital and a remote bomber base, both in the far east of the Soviet Union.
 Thus, both American analysts and rank-and-file Soviet soldiers, prone to starting rumors and leaking information, would most likely have expected the operation to be a military exercise in the northern vastness of the USSR.

 In the early planning stages of Operation Anadyr, only five senior officers on the General Staff were privy to the details of the deployment or its actual location.
 They alone prepared every feature of the enterprise, enough work to keep scores of staff busy for weeks, but so stringent was the demand for secrecy that no one else was allowed into this small coterie.
 The plans were handwritten to deny knowledge of the operation to even a single secretary.

 The logistical preparations for Anadyr were equally covert.
 Men and matériel were moved by railway to four northern ports and four on the Black Sea.
 Foreigners were barred from the ports during this period, and most loading occurred under the cover of darkness.
-Troops awaiting the voyage were restricted to barracks and denied contact with the outside world.
+Troops awaiting the voyage were restricted to barracks, denied contact with the outside world, and given misdirection by being told that they were headed for a cold region and by being outfitted with ski boots, fleece-lined parkas, and other winter equipment.
 The same restrictions were placed on the sailors of the transport ships.
 During the wait, Soviet soldiers kept busy by constructing false superstructures with plywood to hide the ships' defenses, and even on-deck field kitchens.
 Metal sheets were placed over missiles and missile launchers, which were too large to be stored below decks on most vessels, to prevent detection by infrared surveillance.
 Other military equipment was stored below decks.
 Agricultural equipment and other non-military machinery was placed on deck to add to the subterfuge.
 Once underway, the Soviet troops were not allowed on deck, except at night, and even then only in small groups.